vammultipl/vammultiplayer_revamped/README.md

 - Only Player joints are synced; other elements like sex toys or UI changes are local and not visible to others.

 ## Registration and Commands
 Currently, MetaChat and VamChat Discords have the registration bot.
-You only need to register in one of these places.
+You only need to register in one server.

 To register your IP, type `/register <your IP>` in the bot channel, for example: `/register 1.2.3.4`.
+Use a site like https://whatismyip.com to check your public IP.

 Other useful commands:
 - `/state`: Prints out the current room state - who's playing and which players are taken.